Gluten-free meal plan for high blood pressure

 Foods not to eat

-- Fried Foods: Often high in salt and unhealthy fats.
+- Fried Plant-Based Foods: High in calories and often cooked in unhealthy fats.

 Main benefits